Question: What is an EdD degree? Is an EdD a terminal degree?

 The EdD prepares scholar-practitioners to solve problems in their places of employment with advanced knowledge of the latest evidence-based practices and pedagogical systems.
 In addition, students learn how to employ quantitative and qualitative research methodologies to identifying, examining, and developing viable solutions to problems in education.
-The EdD differs from the Doctor of Philosophy in Education (PhD in Education), which typically focuses more on academic research in the field of education that is broader in scope, in that students are expected to apply their EdD research to an actual problem they are facing in their place of employment.
+The EdD differs from the Doctor of Philosophy (PhD) in Education (which is also a terminal degree in Education), which typically focuses more on academic research in the field of education that is broader in scope, in that EdD students are expected to apply their research to an actual problem they are facing in their place of employment.
 For more information about how these programs differ, read our FAQ on EdD vs. PhD programs.

 Overview of EdD Specializations